 Positive Energy is a student run subcommittee of the Penn State Society of Petroleum Engineers.
-Positive Energy’s focus revolves around giving back to the Penn State community through environmental means.
+Positive Energy’s focus is on environmental service and STEM outreach.
 Our organization is open to any and all majors to further diversify the all-encompassing energy landscape.

 Positive Energy is a newly created student organization that focuses on volunteering and community betterment.
 Our mission is to serve as an outlet for members of the Energy Industry to give back.

 It is more critical now than ever before to take care of our planet and our communities.
 Positive Energy is a resource and tool for Positive Impacts.
 In the words of James Cameron, “All energy is only borrowed, and one day you have to give it back.”
 Positive Energy completes the cycle by taking time away from providing abundant and affordable energy to the world, and instead energizing communities through volunteering and fundraising.